ARMmbed/mbed-os-5-docs/docs/device-management.md

 #### Example applications

 To help you start quickly, please refer to the following [application example](https://github.com/ARMmbed/pelion-ready-example).
-It demonstrates how to connect to the Pelion IoT Platform service, register resources and get ready to receive a firmware update.
+It demonstrates how to connect to the Device Management service, register resources and get ready to receive a firmware update.

-Also, there are a number of board-specific applications that focus on providing more elaborate hardware features with Mbed OS and the Pelion IoT Platform.
+Also, there are a number of board-specific applications that focus on providing more elaborate hardware features with Mbed OS and Device Management.
 These are available in the Device Management [quick start](https://cloud.mbed.com/quick-start).
 Please see the reference table below, organized by vendor name, for details:

 Platform                        |  Connectivity      | Storage   | Example URL
 --------------------------------| -------------------| --------- | --------------------